Skip to main content Go to Site Map

 Share:

-I've always been drawn to water, comforted by the shapes and sounds it makes and by the impermanence of it's reflection.
+I've always been drawn to water, comforted by the shapes and sounds it makes and by the impermanence of its reflection.
 AUB being by the sea was actually one of the reasons I applied for the course.
 Water is notoriously a difficult subject to paint because of the details and movement, but I find myself enjoying this challenge, attempting to balance mark-making and brush strokes with creating a cohesive image.

 According to my parents, I've always had an intrinsic desire to create art.
 The first thing that comes to mind is a story about a four-year-old Holly creating this amazing three-foot drawing of a dragon, something outside the realms of a toddler's capability, a drawing my mum felt compelled to show as many people as she could.
 I don't recall this particular artistic awakening, but I do know that art has always been part of my life.
 I wouldn't be the person I am today if I didn't develop the interest my four-year-old self clearly had.